x00tex/hackTheBox/Boxes/linux/Retired/seal/README.md

 ## server url Parser Logic

-This configuration colud bypass with `;` because of the Path Normalization bypass flaw.
+This configuration could bypass with `;` because of the Path Normalization bypass flaw.
 * [Breaking Parser Logic!
 By Orange Tsai](https://www.youtube.com/watch?v=CIhHpkybYsY)
 * [Tomcat specific](https://www.acunetix.com/vulnerabilities/web/tomcat-path-traversal-via-reverse-proxy-mapping/)

 When we send request to a simple nginx server `/test1/../test2` it normalized to `/test2` and if we add anything with `..` like `/..!/` it will not and if we send `/..;/` reverse proxies will not normalize this sequence and send it to Apache Tomcat as it is.
 Tomcat will threat the sequence `/..;/` as `/../` and normalize the path while.

-This can even bypass wtih `/;/manager/html`
+This can even bypass with `/;/manager/html`

 ![](screenshots/tomcat-manager.png)